 New to narcolepsy?
 Visit What is Narcolepsy?
 Could I Have Narcolepsy?
 Physician Finder, or Diagnosis.

 Looking to live successfully with narcolepsy?
-Visit Treatment Options, Videos, or Resources.
+Visit Treatment Options, or Videos.

 Our Helpful Links page connects you with many resources to complement the scope of WUN’s work.

 Narcolepsy is an autoimmune neurological sleep disorder affecting 1 in 2,000 people.
 Over 200,000 Americans and 3 million people worldwide have narcolepsy.
 Narcolepsy is not rare, but severely under-recognized and misdiagnosed as other disorders.
 It most often presents itself in childhood, adolescence or young adulthood, and lasts a lifetime.
 Narcolepsy’s effect on quality of life compares to Parkinson’s disease and epilepsy.
 There is currently no cure.

 The four major symptoms associated with narcolepsy are: excessive daytime sleepiness (EDS), cataplexy (sudden episodes of muscle weakness triggered by emotion), hypnagogic and hypnopompic hallucinations (vivid dreams), and sleep paralysis.
 More about symptoms here.